gregcusack/gossip-sim/README.md

 ## Caveat
 - Currently just takes the first node in the account list and uses it as the origin!
 Can't specify origin yet.
 - Only simulates a single round of gossip. aka active_sets are rotated once at the beginning and the simulation runs for that state
-- We do not simulate pruning
+- We do not simulate pruning (WIP)
 - We do not simulate pull requests
+- MST is the true definition of an MST.
+BUT, in solana we want to maintain at least two incoming connections.

 ## Progress
 - [x] Initialize all node with respective stakes and simulated active_sets